nymtech/nym/documentation/docs/src/ecash/zknym-overview.md

 ```

 Generation of zkNyms involves the following actors / pieces of infrastructure:
-- Nym Network: [NymAPI](https://nymtech.net/operators/nodes/nym-api.html) instances working together on Distributed Key Generation, referred to as the **NymAPI Quorum**.
+- [NymAPI](https://nymtech.net/operators/nodes/nym-api.html) instances working together on Distributed Key Generation, referred to as the **NymAPI Quorum**.
 Members of the Quorum are a subset of the Nyx chain Validator set, and are part of a multisig used for triggering reward payouts to the Network Infrastructure Node Operators.
 - **zkNym Requester** represented by a Bech32 address on the Nyx blockchain.
 This Requester might be a single user using the NymVPN app, or represent a company purchasing zkNyms to distribute to their application users, in the instance of an app integrating a Mixnet client via one of the SDKs.
 - **OrderAPI**: an API creating crypto/fiat <> NYM swaps and then depositing NYM in a smart contract managed by the NymAPI Quroum for payment verification.
 Implementation details of the API will be released in the future.